Day 1: Arrival in Ushuaia

-Our first day in the lovely town of Ushauia is set aside as an arrival day.
-You're welcome to spend the day relaxing at the hotel or explore the town before our Antarctica photo safari commences the next day.
+Today is set aside as your arrival day in the lovely town of Ushauia.
+You're welcome to spend the day relaxing at the hotel or explore the town before the Antarctica photo expedition commences the next day.

-On Day 1, we will board our ship and begin our journey eastwards toward the Falkland Islands.
-As we leave the scenic harbour of the world’s most southern city, we enter the famous Beagle Channel.
-Forming the boundary between Argentina and Chile, we will have rugged cliffs and islands on either side of us and our photography will begin in earnest!
+This afternoon you will board the ship and begin the journey eastwards toward the Falkland Islands.
+As the ship leaves the scenic harbour of the world’s most southern city, it enters the famous Beagle Channel.
+Forming the boundary between Argentina and Chile, there will be rugged cliffs and islands on either side of the ship and the photographic opportunities will begin in earnest!

-Our lenses will focus on seabirds and marine mammals from the bridge and the stern, where albatrosses and giant petrels should be following our ship.
+The photographic focus is on seabirds and marine mammals from various decks on the ship, where albatrosses and giant petrels should be following the ship.

 In addition, information-packed, onboard lectures will serve as entertainment during some of the crossings.

-Day 3: The Falkland Islands (Malvinas), West Point and Carcass Islands
+Day 4: Falkland Islands: West Point & Carcass Islands

-This morning we wake up in the Falkland Islands!
-We will spend the entire day on the fascinating western side of the archipelago.
-The main objective for this morning is to photograph a Black-browed Albatross colony; thousands of Black-browed Albatrosses nesting on a magnificent cliff; pairs in display and a continuous stream of individuals landing and taking off, all at touching distance.
+This morning you will wake up in the Falkland Islands!
+The entire day will be spent on the fascinating western side of the archipelago.
+The main objective for this morning is to photograph a Black-browed Albatross colony; thousands of Black-browed Albatrosses nesting on a magnificent cliff; pairs in display and a continuous stream of individuals landing and taking off, all at close proximity.
 Entertaining Southern Rockhopper Penguins also nest among the albatrosses.

-This afternoon we plan to proceed to Carcass Island.
-Our photography here will focus on Magellanic and Gentoo Penguins, Rock and Imperial Shags, the lovely Dolphin Gull and the aptly-named Kelp Goose.
+This afternoon plan is to proceed to Carcass Island.
+The photographic focus will be on Magellanic and Gentoo Penguins, Rock and Imperial Shags, the lovely Dolphin Gull and the aptly-named Kelp Goose.

 The roughly 2,000 people inhabiting the historic town of Stanley represent about 80% of the population of the entire Falkland Islands.
 Our visit will give perspective on the history of British settlement of the islands, plus the 1982 Anglo-Argentine War in which Argentinean forces invaded but were subsequently defeated and expelled by the British.

 Time will also be available to explore the museums, shipwrecks, historical trails and shops of Stanley.
-In the afternoon, we begin our multi-day cruise to dramatic South Georgia.
+In the afternoon, the multi-day cruise to dramatic South Georgia begins.

-For the seabird photographic enthusiast, these are some of the most exciting waters in the world.
-As we cruise from the Falklands to South Georgia, we cross the Antarctic Convergence, where the warmer, saline water from the north meets the colder and less salty Antarctic water.
+For the seabird photographic enthusiasts, these are some of the most exciting waters in the world.
+As the ship cruises from the Falklands to South Georgia, it crosses the Antarctic Convergence, where the warmer, saline water from the north meets the colder and less salty Antarctic water.

 This is a very rich feeding ground for seabirds and marine mammals, attracting large volumes of wildlife from distant breeding islands and waters.
 Though the Convergence attracts birds from both north and south, we will notice a shift of species and relative numbers between the waters on either side of the Convergence.